tilburgsciencehub/website/content/tutorials/project-setup/principles-of-project-setup-and-workflow-management/automation.md

 To sum up, we prefer `make` over a `readme.txt` or a `make.bat`.
 But better have one of those than no documentation at all.

-## Summary
+{{% summary %}}

-!!! summary "What is `make`, and how can we use it to automate pipelines?"
+**What is `make`, and how can we use it to automate pipelines?**

-	With `make`, we
+With `make`, we:

 - explicitly document the workflow, making communication with colleagues (and especially our future selves) more efficient,

 - can reproduce the entire workflow with one command,

 - keep track of complicated file dependencies, and

 - are kept from *repeating* typos or mistakes - if we stick to using `make` everytime we want to run our project, then we *must* correct each mistake before we can continue.
+{{% /summary %}}